 You can use this to describe your brand in a nutshell.
 Showcase your achievements under milestones so that your brand equity increases.

-These are the six main components of a Facebook page that you shouldn’t ignore.
+These are the six main components of a Facebook page that you shouldn’t ignore if you want to succeed at Facebook marketing.
 Giving more attention to these will give your Facebook page a professional look.
 Let us know if you have experimented with some other components which have given you positive results.
 You can reply in the comments section below to start a discussion.